<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504843890528824&amp;ev=PageView&amp;noscript=1">

 A Peek at Perennial Rye: a Great Idaho Grass

-Perennial ryegrass is a widely used favorite cool-season grass in Idaho.
+Perennial ryegrass is a widely used, favorite cool-season grass in Idaho.
 It’s known for its quick germination and lush, long-lasting color.
 Because it germinates quickly, it’s perfect for new lawns.

 Ryegrass blends well with other grasses and adds disease and insect resistance to bluegrass mixes.